GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/shopify/index.md

 [deploy the free open source Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).

 ## Requirements
-In order to use the Shopify App you will need a standard OP (like Google or a Gluu Server) and the oxd server.
+In order to use the Shopify App, you will need a standard OP (like Google or a Gluu Server) and the oxd server.

 * [Gluu Server Installation Guide](https://gluu.org/docs/ce/installation-guide/install/).